LinaUr/Pixelborne-Mirror/README.md

 Our supervisor was [Willy Scheibel](https://github.com/scheibel).

-This PC-game is a 2D souls-like side scroller with a multiplayer and singleplayer mode.
+This computer game is a 2D souls-like side scroller with a multiplayer and singleplayer mode.
 The singleplayer involves a story.

 The fighting system is inspired by [Nidhogg](http://nidhogggame.com/).